 The history of Schnitzel spans over 2,000 years and involves the Romans, the Italians, the Austrians, AND the Germans!

 The original Wiener Schnitzel is thought to come from Vienna, Austria in the 1600's.
 By law, this needs to be made from veal.
 If it's not made with veal, it must be labelled as coming from pork or chicken, etc.

 In Germany, most Schnitzel are made from pork, so when it's advertised in restaurants and at the butchers, it's labelled as Schweineschnitzel.

 Schnitzel is actually a method of cooking.
-Cutting meat thin and pounding it tender.
+Cutting meat thin and pounding it tender with a meat mallet or meat pounder.
 This is used throughout Germany, not just for pork, but also veal, chicken, turkey, and game.

-But, before you bread and fry the schnitzel, do make the Jager gravy, (recipe below).
+But, before you bread and fry the schnitzel, do make the creamy mushroom gravy first (recipe below).
 It can sit, once it's done, covered to keep it warm.
 If you need to, you can quickly reheat it just before serving.

 Gather your ingredients and get all the chopping and measuring done.
 Decide what liquid you're going to use.
 Broth works wonderfully.
 Wine is great too.
 Choose your favorite.

 For the bacon, if you have access to a really good German bacon, please do use it.
 If not, just the regular breakfast bacon works as well.
 That's what I've done here.